CaryLandholt/fatarrow/README.md

 	- *[browserSync](http://www.browsersync.io/)* : test on multiple devices simultaneously
 	- *newer*: only process changed files
 	- *HTML5Mode*: [Angular's html5Mode](https://docs.angularjs.org/guide/$location) is supported on the BrowserSync server.
 Be sure to [configure your production web server](https://docs.angularjs.org/guide/$location).
+	- *plato*: perform code visualization, static analysis, and complexity analysis

 ## Configuration<a name="conf"></a>
 **(Note: Configuration for all gulp plug-ins lives in the `config` folder.)**
 - *app.coffee*
 	- *`APP_NAME`*: name of the angular module for the app
 - *bower.coffee*
 	- *`BOWER_COMPONENTS`*: consume dependencies from bower by specifying dependency name, version, dependency type (scripts, styles, etc.) and a list of files to be consumed (cherry picking files).
 - *coffeeLint.coffee*: options for linting CoffeeScript.
 [See reference](http://www.coffeelint.org/#options)
 - *e2e.coffee*: options for protractor.
 [See reference](https://github.com/angular/protractor/blob/master/docs/referenceConf.js).
 - *jscs.coffee*: options for JSCS.
 [See reference](http://jscs.info/rules.html)